MicrosoftDocs/mixed-reality/mixed-reality-docs/voice-input.md

 * The AudioCategory_Other stream category is customized for ambient environment audio recording and provides the client with a 48kHz 24 bit stereo audio stream.

 All this audio processing is hardware accelerated which means the features drain a lot less power than if the same processing was done on the HoloLens CPU.
 Avoid running other audio input processing on the CPU to maximize system battery life and take advantage of the built in, offloaded audio input processing.

+## Languages

+HoloLens 2 also supports additional languages.
+Keep in mind that speech commands will always run in the system's display language even if multiple keyboards are installed or if apps attempt to create a speech recognizer in a different language.

 ## Troubleshooting